learning-zone/hibernate-basics/README.md

 Total Coint: 4
 Total Salary: 15000
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is a One-to-One association in Hibernate?

 A **One-to-One** Association is similar to Many-to-One association with a difference that the column will be set as unique i.e. Two entities are said to be in a One-to-One relationship if one entity has only one occurrence in the other entity.
 For example, an address object can be associated with a single employee object.
 However, these relationships are rarely used in the relational table models and therefore, we won’t need this mapping too often.

 In One-to-One association, the source entity has a field that references another target entity.
 The `@OneToOne` JPA annotation is used to map the source entity with the target entity.

 Example: Hibernate One to One Mapping Annotation

-**hibernate-annotation.cfg.xml**
+**hibernate-annotation.cfg.xml:**

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE hibernate-configuration PUBLIC